Skip to Content

 Bray To Greystones Cliff Walk Guide (Parking, Walk Time, Trail + Starting Point)

-Arguably one of the best walks in Wicklow, the Bray to Greystones Cliff Walk is a coastal trail that takes in some beautifully rugged scenery.
+Arguably one of the best walks in Wicklow, the Bray to Greystones Cliff Walk is a coastal trail that takes in some breath-taking scenery.

 Some quick need-to-knows about the Bray to Greystones Cliff Walk

-All in all, the Bray to Greystones walk takes between 1.5 and 2.5 hours (depending on pace), with a total of 130m climbed across the 7km span.
+Before the closures, the Bray to Greystones walk took between 1.5 and 2.5 hours (depending on pace), with a total of 130m climbed across the 7km span.
 The highest point on the walk stands at 100m above sea level, affording some spectacular views across the adjacent Irish Sea.

 5. Parking